Tandu2003/ai-docshare-platform/docs/casl-setup.md

 ### Backend (NestJS)

-- **AbilityFactory**: Creates CASL abilities based on user roles and permissions
+- **AbilityFactory**: Creates CASL abilities based on a single user role
 - **CaslGuard**: Global guard that checks permissions before allowing access
 - **RoleService**: Manages roles and permissions in the database
 - **Decorators**: `@CheckPolicy` and `@CheckPolicies` for fine-grained control